xxrom/weather_info/README.md

 - Clean UI: Offers a straightforward and intuitive interface for users to effortlessly input their locations and receive weather information.
 - Light/Dark theme modes.
 - Desktop/Table/Mobile adapted design.
+- Added dockerfile + docker-compose for running project in the docker.

 ### Getting Started